 Your Doxie Is Stealing Food

-If you have fed your doxie human food even once, it will develop a taste for it.
+If you have fed your doxie human food even once, your dog will develop a taste for it.
 And then, one day, when you find it obese and stop feeding table scraps, it still hunts for that particular taste.

 Extra Feeding by Family Members